st.user

 A read-only, dict-like object for accessing information about the current user.

-st.experimental_user is dependent on the host platform running your Streamlit app.
-If the host platform has not configured the function, it will behave as in a locally running app.
+st.user is dependent on the host platform running your Streamlit app.
+If your host platform has not configured the object, st.user will behave as it does in a locally running app.

-When authentication is configured in secrets.toml, Streamlit will parse the OpenID Connect (OIDC) identity token and copy the attributes to st.experimental_user.
+When authentication is configured in secrets.toml, Streamlit will parse the OpenID Connect (OIDC) identity token and copy the attributes to st.user.
 Check your provider's documentation for their available attributes (known as claims).

-When authentication is not configured, st.experimental_user has no attributes.
+When authentication is not configured, st.user has no attributes.

 Important